FishingCactus/ShaderShaker2/README.md

 ShaderShaker2
 =============

-Shader Shaker has bee developed to solve our two main problems with shader development :
+Shader Shaker has been developed to solve our two main problems with shader development :

 - The multiple languages our engine needs to support
 - The combinational number of shader with the supported rendering technique